 Strategy • Background • Next Steps • Available Resources

 With support from the Foundation, many campuses nationally have also sought to create academic pathways such as minors, tied to community and civic engagement or specific issues (like poverty or health).
+There are also skill or competency-based pathways emerging.

 - Allegheny College: Values, Ethics and Social Action (major or minor)